txstate-etc/ldap-async/README.md

   // optional: preserve attribute case in .toJSON() (default is false, which forces lower-casing)
   preserveAttributeCase: true,

+  // optional: mutate incoming entries as desired; this is synchronous, if you need async work you'll
+  // probably want to do it elsewhere in your code after getting an array of entries
+  transformEntries: (entry) => {
+    // modify the entry as needed
+    entry.set('fetchedAt', new Date().toISOString())
+  },

   // optional StartTLS (default is false)
   startTLS: false,
   // optional StartTLS certificate (default is none)